Zerah Barnett

 Zerach Barnett (זרח ברנט; born 16 April 1843 in Kaunas, Lithuania, died 15 October 1935 in Tel Aviv, Mandatory Palestine - today Israel) was a Zionist pioneer.
-He was one of the founders of Mea Shearim one of the oldest Jewish neighborhoods in Jerusalem outside of the City walls and later Petah Tikva the first Jewish agricultural settlement.
-He founded Neve Shalom, the first Jewish urban community north of Jaffa in 1890.
+He was one of the founders of Mea Shearim - one of the oldest Jewish neighborhoods in Jerusalem outside of the city walls, and later Petah Tikva - the first Jewish agricultural settlement.
+He founded Neve Shalom, the first Jewish neighbourhood of Jaffa, in 1890.

 Biography

 Barnett was born in 1843 in Tzvitevyian - district of Kaunas (then Kovno), and studied at the Slabodka Yeshiva in the city.
 He married Rachel Leah HaCohen, the daughter of Itzchak HaCohen, a Lithuanian living in London, and moved to London after the marriage, where he became a fur garment manufacturer, wholesaler, retailer and Torah teacher.
 In 1871 after receiving his British citizenship, which would allow him to buy land in Israel, which was under Turkish Ottoman rule, he travelled with his family to Jerusalem intent on buying land and with others, pioneered the development of Mea Shearim - the first Jewish community outside the city walls.
 In the process he made loans to others to buy land and build homes but many of these were not repaid in a timely manner.
 He returned to London to work and increase his wealth, before returning to Jerusalem.
 In 1877 he co-founded Petah Tikva along with Yoel Moshe Salomon.
 Rachel Leah his wife refused to join him there due to the harsh conditions, which included living in a tent surrounded by ever-present malaria.
 She asked for arbitration by the Ashkenazi Chief Rabbi of Jerusalem, Shmuel Salant, who having heard both sides, advised her that as a good Jewish wife, she must follow her husband.

 During his residence in Jerusalem, Petah Tikva and Neve Shalom, Barnett traveled to London fifteen times in order to raise personal funds.
 On two occasions 1884 and 1885, in Paris, he met with Baron Edmond James de Rothschild to request financial support for Petah Tikva's survival as a Jewish agricultural community.
 During the same period he attended the Katowice Conference of European Jewish community leaders to appeal for funds for Petah Tikva.

 The mud and brick buildings of the pioneers of Petah Tikva were not sturdy enough for the wet winters, and they washed away.
 After contracting malaria, Barnett returned to London for five years to increase his wealth and returned in 1885 to build the first two-storey stone building in the settlement and buy more farm land.
 This structure also served as the community's synagogue and later, the house served as a fort during the defense of Petah Tikva against Arab raiders.